huntergps/handbook-docs/Fuse/05 - Triggers and Animators.md

 ```

 ### $(Delay)/$(DelayBack)
 Setting the `Delay` property results in the actual animation being delayed by that amount of seconds. `DelayBack` is used to set a different delay on the backwards animation.
 The total duation of the animation becomes the delay + the duration.
 The following @(Change:change) animator has a total duration of 7 seconds.
-It waits 5 seconds after being activated and then animates its target over 2 seconds.
+It waits 5 seconds after being activated and then animates its @(Target) over 2 seconds.
 ```
 <Change Delay="5" Duration="2" someElement.Height="100"/>
 ```